jeremiahishere/first_autocross/README.md

 ## Driving

-- If the course workers wave a red flag at you, come to a completed stop.
+- If the course workers wave a red flag at you, safely come to a full stop.
 The workers will let you know when it is safe to proceed.
 Someone probably spun out in front of you.
 You will get a rerun.
 - If you see a course worker running in front of your car, do not run them over.
 You will get a rerun.
 - If you start to spin the car, do not try and save it.
 Press the clutch and brake pedals until you come to a full stop.
 This makes your car go in a predictable direction so corner workers can get out of the way.